gdagstn/alamak/README.md

 # Use

 Wrap your call into a call to `alamak()`.
-If a warning or an error occur, a Pixel Pal (patent pending) appears on the screen  and tells you what they think about you and your situation.
+If a warning or an error occurs, a Pixel Pal (patent pending) appears on the screen  and tells you what they think about you and your situation.

 ```
 alamak(your_function(), pixelpal = "Jerry")